Aislinge Meic Con Glinne

-Aislinge Meic Con Glinne (Middle Ir.: The Vision of Mac Conglinne) is a Middle Irish tale of anonymous authorship, generally believed to have been written in the late 11th/early 12th century.
+"Aislinge Meic Con Glinne" (Middle Irish: "Vision-poem of the son of Conglinne") is a Middle Irish tale of anonymous authorship, generally believed to have been written in the late 11th/early 12th century.
 A parody of the "Vision" genre of religious text, it has been described as the "best major work of parody" in the Irish language.

 Text

 The tale exists in two manuscript versions, one (sometimes referred to as B) in the fifteenth century collection Leabhar Breac ("Speckled Book"), and the other (known as H) in a manuscript dating from the sixteenth or seventeenth century.
 The two versions have significant differences.

 Synopsis

 The Vision is the story of Aniér MacConglinne, a scholar from Armagh, and his efforts to rid King Cathal mac Finnguine of a "demon of gluttony" that lived in Cathal's throat.
 One day, MacConglinne decides to abandon scholarship and become a poet, because "[t]o spend his life studying was wretched."
 He decides to visit Cathal, then travelling around Munster, since he is hungry and has heard that Cathal is well supplied with "whitemeats", i.e. dairy products.
 MacConglinne packs up and travels across the country in a single night, arriving in Cork in the evening.
 He stays in a dilapidated guesthouse attached to a monastery, where his singing of psalms disturbs the people of Cork.
 The monks bring him meagre rations, and MacConglinne composes a satire on them, whereupon he is seized, stripped naked and whipped.
 The abbot, Manchín, proposes crucifying the unrepentant poet; MacConglinne complains that they have shown him no hospitality whatever and curses them as "curs, robbers and shit-hounds".
 The monks decide to defer crucifying him until the following day, but that night MacConglinne is visited by an angel of God, and is granted a vision of a land made entirely of food:The fort we reached was beautiful,With works of custards thick,Beyond the loch.New butter was the bridge in front,The rubble dyke was wheaten white,Bacon the palisade.Stately, pleasantly it sat,A compact house and strong.Then I went in:The door of it was dry meat,The threshold was bare bread,cheese-curds the sides.Smooth pillars of old cheese,And sappy bacon propsAlternate ranged;Fine beams of mellow cream,White rafters - real curds,Kept up the house.
 The next day he tells the monks about it and Manchín says that the vision is the only thing that will cure King Cathal of his gluttony.
 If MacConglinne will communicate the vision to King Cathal, the monks will not kill him for making satires about them.
 MacConglinne somewhat sulkily agrees, and duly travels to meet Cathal and his entourage.